owncloud/ocis/services/settings/README.md

 # Settings

-The "settings" service provides functionality for other services to register new settings within oCIS.
-It is also responsible for storing the respective settings values as well.
+The `settings` service provides functionality for other services to register new settings as well as storing and retrieving the respective settings values.

-The "settings" service is currently used for
+The settings service is currently used for managing the:

-* managing the users' "profile" settings.
-E.g. the language and the Email notification settings
+* users' `profile` settings like the language and the Email notification settings,
-* managing the possible user roles and their respecitve permssions
+* possible user roles and their respecitve permssions,
-* managing the assignment of roles to users
+* assignment of roles to users.

+As an example, user profile settings that can be changed in the Web UI must be persisted.

-The "settings" service supports two different backends for persisting the data.
+The settings service supports two different backends for persisting the data.
 The backend can be set using `SETTINGS_STORE_TYPE` environment variable.
 Supported values are:

 * `metadata`: The default.
-This backend persists the settings data via the `storeage-system` service
+This backend persists the settings data via the `storage-system` service.
 * `filesystem`: This backend persists the settings data in a directory on the local filesystem.
   The directory can be configured with `SETTINGS_DATA_PATH`.
-This backend is not suitable for running multiple intances of the `settings` service in a scale-out deployment.
-It should be considered deprecated.
+This backend is **not** suitable for running multiple intances of the `settings` service in a scale-out deployment and should be therefore considered deprecated.

 <!--- Note: The diagramm is outdate, leaving it here for a future rework